nbeversl/urtext-sublime/example project/README.txt

 ├── Architecture : Extension and Customization >01i
 └── Reference: Key Bindings >01j
 /-- ID: 01a
-title: Example Tree
+title: Table of Contents
+index: 00
 kind: dynamic
 defined in: >01b
  --/ }}

-{{ Add:
-  That Urtext syntax has to be selected for syntax highlighting to work.

- /-- ID:002 --/ }}
+>>00n

-{{ What Sublime-Urtext Is                                                                       /--ID:003--/
+{{ What Sublime-Urtext Is

     {{
     Urtext is a syntax I invented for writing and organizing in plaintext.      /--ID:004; tag:definition--/}}

     Sublime is a modern, programmable text editor.

     This is an implementation of Urtext in Sublime Text 3.
 I call it Sublime-Urtext.

     {{  Ideas and Requirements Behind Urtext

     There are many tools available for writing and organizing.
 None of them was what I wanted, so I wrote this.